Kern County Juvenile Hall Sex Abuse Lawsuit

 Is the Lawsuit Against Kern County Juvenile Hall a Class Action?

 Right now, these are individual lawsuits, but if enough cases are filed, they could be consolidated into a mass tort or class action lawsuit.
-But our lawyers do not think this would lead to quicker settlements and larger payouts for victims.
-We are best served staying the current course.
+But our lawyers do not believe this would result in quicker settlements and larger payouts for victims.
+We are best served by staying the current course.

 How Much Time Do I Have to File a Lawsuit?